roopkt/angular2-reactive-forms/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## form control

+FormControl is a class that powers an individual form control, tracks the value and validation status, whilst offering a wide set of public API methods.

+## form groupp

+FormGroup is a group of FormControl instances, also keeps track of the value and validation status for the said group, also offers public APIs.